marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the name of the table in which to upsert
-- selectorFields: the fields used to select entity and determine if it must be updated or created.
+- primaryKey: one or more fields representing the primary key.
+Accept array or single value. (default: `id`)
 - writableFields: the field that can be updated
 - returnFields: the field to return in the result
 - fields: all the fields accepted by the query, default to selectorFields + writableFields (no reason to change that)